Skip to navigationSkip to main contentSkip to footerScaleway Docs

 Configuring Plex

-1. Check that Plex is running before continuing:
+1. Check that Plex is running:

 systemctl status plexmediaserver.service

-If the status is active (running) everything is fine.
+If the status is active (running), everything is fine.

 2. Access the Plex interface through an SSH tunnel: